Skip to content

 The Content-Security-Policy deserves separate attention.
 This header defines, per resource type (scripts, styles, images, frames), which domains are allowed.
 A strict CSP makes cross-site scripting nearly impossible, because the browser simply refuses to run scripts from sources that are not on the list.

 That same power makes CSP the header that most often breaks something.
-Forget the domain of your analytics script or embedded video and that part stops working.
+Forget the domain of your analytics script or embedded video, and that part stops working.
 So always start with Content-Security-Policy-Report-Only: the browser then reports violations without blocking anything, letting you tighten the policy before it actually enforces.

 How to check and configure them